dart-lang/language/working/0107 - implicit-constructors/feature-specification.md

 type parameter scope, if any, and otherwise the library scope.

 Static members in a static extension are subject to the same static analysis as static members in other declarations.
-There is one extra rule:
-It is a compile-time error if a static member of a static extension has a name which is also the name of a static member of the on-class.

 A factory constructor in a static extension introduces scopes in the same way as other factory constructor declarations.
 The return type of the